-Niemiec invites you to reproduce the tools for personal or client use.
-Here are some of what awaits you:
+Niemiec invites readers to reproduce the tools for personal or client use.
+Here is some of what awaits you:

 Mental subtraction is imagining your life without one of your key strengths.
-The purpose of this activity is to help us appreciate our strengths more.
-It boosts happiness and well-being (Niemiec, 2018).
+The purpose of this activity is to help us appreciate our strengths more, boosting happiness and wellbeing (Niemiec, 2018).

 Visualize how you use the strength now.
 Be detailed.
 Imagine what your life would be like if you did not use that strength.
 For example, if a key strength for you is curiosity, how would your day-to-day life be different without it?
 How would its absence affect your relationships or work?

 Life summary is an opportunity to write how you want others to remember you.
 Specifically, how would you want your grandchildren to remember you?
 What stories do you want them to hear about you?
 Write a short paragraph, then set it aside for a few days.
 When you review it, what character strengths surface?
 Are these evident in your day-to-day life now?
 If not, what changes can you make so that they are?